The Object Network is a "freedom space" for people who don't like being told what to do

 our interaction and can change it on a marketing whim:

-Apps and online services enable mass surveillance and arbitrary censorship, both by them
+Finally, apps and online services enable mass surveillance and arbitrary censorship,

-and by their governments.
-They can sell our data to advertisers and drop adverts or
+both by them and by their governments.
+They can sell our data to advertisers and drop

 it will be for them to keep their promises.
 And we're still stuck with their user